The US announces that it will sell the first 18 million barrels of oil from its strategic reserve

 The United States will sell the first 18 million barrels of oil that are part of its strategic reserve, the country’s Department of Energy confirmed this Friday.

-“Following the decisive steps taken by President Biden in November to address supply shortages [de petróleo], the Department of Energy announces the sale of 18 million barrels of oil on December 17, “states a document in this regard.
+“Following the decisive steps taken by President Biden in November to address supply shortages [de petróleo], the Department of Energy announces the sale of 18 million barrels of oil on December 17, “it is stated in a document in this regard.

 “The President rightly believes that Americans deserve A relief now and has authorized the use of the strategic reserve to respond to market imbalances and reduce costs for consumers, “said Energy Secretary Jennifer M. Granholm.